vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

        for external data ingestion.
 You will need this port in the `REST <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3b-i-rest-api-client>`_, and `gRPC <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3c-i-grpc-api-client>`_ clients.

        Note: if EXTERNALPORT=-1, TSS will choose a free port randomly.

+       This external port is used by Viper binary: Viper will be listening on this port

+       for a connection as shown here: :ref:`Your Solution TML Binaries`

+       In the TMUX window **Viper-produce**: :ref:`Your Solution TMUX Windows`
    * - --containername--
      - Your solution container name.